 Payment is required upfront by the due date of the applicable semester.
 The payment amount is at least equal to the highest student contribution amount rate (for undergraduate topics) or the postgraduate coursework tuition fee rate (for postgraduate topics).
 Student Services and Amenities Fee (SSAF) charges also apply.

-- Use the university timetable to find currently available topics
+Before you submit your application you need to use the university timetable to find currently available topics.

 Please submit your application at least two weeks prior to the start date of the topic.
 Applications are accepted until the last day to enrol in topics, however approval is at the discretion of the College.
 If you apply late, it will be your responsibility to learn outstanding topic content and complete any due assessment.